-Labour MP for Nottingham North since 1987, and distinguished supporter of Humanism
+Labour MP for Nottingham North from 1987 to 2017, and Patron of Humanists UK

 Born in January 1953 , Graham Allen has a degree in politics with economics and sociology.
 He held shadow ministerial posts from 1991 to 1997 in Social Security, Constitutional Affairs, Media and Broadcasting, Transport and Environment.
 He was a Government whip from 1997 to 2001 and in February 2006 was Chair of the All-party Camping and Traveller Management Group and Vice-President of the All-party Cricket Club Group.
 He is also Chair of Nottingham’s regeneration board.

-He has been an active supporter of the BHA’s campaign against faith schools, asking questions in Parliament, signing a letter published in The Independent in July 2001 which urged the Government to reconsider its support for the expansion of maintained religious schools, and, in February 2006, initiating a debate on faith schools.
+He has been an active supporter of Humanists UK’s campaign against faith schools, asking questions in Parliament, signing a letter published in The Independent in July 2001 which urged the Government to reconsider its support for the expansion of maintained religious schools, and, in February 2006, initiating a debate on faith schools.

 He told The Guardian that his proudest achievement in Parliament since 2001 is: “Sadly, having to organise the two largest revolts within a governing party in British political history on Bush’s timetable for war in Iraq.
 Locally, becoming a constituency entrepreneur, especially on crime and education in a deprived constituency.”

 He is the author of Reinventing Democracy (1995) and The Last Prime Minister (2001).
 The latter was revised in 2003 as The Last Prime Minister – Being honest about the UK presidency, and focuses on Parliament’s constitutional impotence during the Iraq crisis.
-Buy his books at Amazon.co.uk through this link and a portion of the sale price will go to the BHA.
+Buy his books at Amazon.co.uk through this link and a portion of the sale price will go to Humanists UK.